decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 ---

-# wiretapping, terrorism, analysis
+# Wiretapping, terrorism, analysis

-the american government, after sep 11, engaged in mass surveillance and data-mining [^1]
+The american government, after sep 11, engaged in mass surveillance and data-mining [^1]

-authorizing NSA to do warrantless wiretapping and analysis suspicious behaviour of its citizen [^2]
+Authorizing NSA to do warrantless wiretapping and analysis suspicious behaviour of its citizen [^2]

-2002: various programs, e.g. Total Information Awareness (TIA) [^3] started collecting financial, health-related, educational and other data
+2002: Various programs, e.g. Total Information Awareness (TIA) [^3] started collecting financial, health-related, educational and other data

-looking for patterns of potential terrorism behaviour of its citizen [^4]
+Looking for patterns of potential terrorism behaviour of its citizen [^4]

-ultimately the program has been defunded, after it got the public eyes (most likely continuing in clandestine fashion) [^5]
+Ultimately the program has been defunded, after it got the public eyes (most likely continuing in clandestine fashion) [^5]

-2006: analysis of customer records from major phone companies [^6]
+2006: Analysis of customer records from major phone companies [^6]

-2006: access to bank records from SWIFT (Society for Worldwide Interbank Financial Transactions) [^7]
+2006: Access to bank records from SWIFT (Society for Worldwide Interbank Financial Transactions) [^7]

-this brought to outrage by many, ignorance by many other making the point “I’ve got nothing to hide” [^8]
+This brought to outrage by many, ignorance by many other making the point “I’ve got nothing to hide” [^8]

-"if an individual acts in lawful ways, there's nothing to worry about" another point made [^9]
+"If an individual acts in lawful ways, there's nothing to worry about" another point made [^9]

-"a privacy harm exists only if skeletons in the closet are revealed" another point made [^10]
+"A privacy harm exists only if skeletons in the closet are revealed" another point made [^10]

 “If you have nothing to hide, then what do you have to fear?” [^11]